Axolotl233/Emu-gut_microbiome/README.md

 this respositories contain datasets and script used for Emu-gut_microbiome project

-`analysis.R` : code for analysis in R v4.2.0
+`analysis.R` : code for analysis in R v4.2.0 (package version were annotated)

 `count_file.txt` : microbiota reads count matrix create by metaphlan3.1.0